GluuFederation/docs-ce-prod/docs/source/tutorials/forgot-pw.md

 # Forgot Password using SCIM

 This is an abstract guide to describe how to implement a self-service "forgot password" workflow using Gluu's SCIM APIs.
+For an overview of best practices, review [OWASP's Forgot PW cheatsheet](https://www.owasp.org/index.php/Forgot_Password_Cheat_Sheet).

-1. User clicks a "forgot" password link
+1. User clicks "forgot" password link from the login page and is redirected to the forgot pw application
-1. User is requested to enter his username or email
+1. User is asked to enter username or email
+    !!!
+Note
+        It's best to not indicate if the user exists to avoid leaking data unnecessarily.
-1. An mail is sent to the e-mail linked to the account identified by data entered in the previous step
+1. An e-mail is sent to the address associated with the account with a randomly generated link the user can click to reset password
-1. User clicks a link that takes the browser to a form
+1. User clicks the link that takes the browser to a form
-1. The form shows two fields "password" and "confirm password" the user must enter
+1. The form shows two fields for the user to set `password` and `confirm password`
 1. Upon form submission in the server side, validate the data to confirm both password fields have the same content
-1. If validation passes, a password update is performed by doing
+1. If validation passes, a password update operation is performed by doing the following:

     ```
     PUT /identity/restv1/scim/v2/Users/INUM_OF_USER